How to Make the Best Sub Base for Concrete Slab? (Explained!)

 # 57 – The gravel stones are around ¾ “ long.
 This grade is ideal for use in the bottommost layer of the sub-base.

 # 8 – The gravel stones are around ¼ “ to ½ “ in size and are often referred to as pea gravel.
-This grade is suitable for use in the topmost layer of the sub-base or the bottommost layer of the base.
+This grade is suitable for use in the topmost layer of the sub-base or the bottom layer of the base.

 # 10 – The gravel stones are ⅛ “ or smaller and are also known as screenings.
 It can be used as the topmost layer of the base, as an alternative to or along with coarse sand.